concrete5-community/docker5/README.md

 ccm-service start
 # Stop all the services
 ccm-service stop
-# Restart only the databse service
+# Restart only the database service
 ccm-service restart db
 # Check if the PHP-FPM service and the Nginx services are running
 ccm-service status php-fpm nginx